dgoffredo/chat/model.md

 -- UserProfileFieldSpecs is actually not volatile, and cannot be deduced from -- the transition ledger.
 Instead, it's a sort of type definition.
-It can -- be thought of as part of the database schema. create table UserProfileFieldSpecs(
+It can -- be thought of as part of the database schema.
+--
+-- See the "Profile Fields" section of `protocol.md` for a list of supported -- fields and their tisch schemas. create table UserProfileFieldSpecs(
     fieldID text primary key not null,
     description text not null,